new blog

 We don’t have to look far for clues, that we are traumatized., just to our perception of time and space.

-Days blended into weeks because our routine was disrupted after many of us were forced to work from home and, before we realized, two years had gone by.
+Days blended into weeks.
+Our routine was disrupted when many of us were forced to work from home.
+Before we realized it, two years had gone by.
 What helped me is I practice Insight Meditation, which is based in the Theravada tradition.
 It is an exercise into exploring one’s feelings, with non-attachment.

 Mindfulness meditation practice is to simply pay attention to our inner thoughts and observe our behaviour.
 Often described as beginner’s mind.
 The foundation of which is to accept the concept of impermanence.
-And it is called a practice because we should be doing it daily, like brushing our teeth and other daily hygiene practices.
+It is called a practice because we should do it daily.
+It’s like brushing our teeth and other daily hygiene practices.
 But this is brain hygiene.

 The Purpose of Buddhism is to strive to be happy.

-Our challenge is that we’re experiencing collective trauma and that is affecting our brain, which, makes it harder to achieve happiness.
+We are facing a challenge.
+We’re experiencing collective trauma, and this is affecting our brain.
+It makes it harder to achieve happiness.
 The concept of impermanence throughout the last two years was ever so apparent.
 What made it traumatic is our false sense of certainty.

-There’s a way to embrace both truths: that life is unpredictable, maybe even dangerous, and that it can be filled with joy, and love.
+There’s a way to embrace both truths: life is unpredictable and maybe even dangerous.
+Yet, it can also be filled with joy and love.
 I chose to strive to reach a state of mindful equanimity through daily meditation.
 Equanimity does not mean giving into hopelessness.
 That is apathy.

 Most of us have both some fear and some anger after what we experienced.
 You do what works for you personally.
 I will share what worked for me, and it may or not work for you.

-I trust in our intellectual humanity, that we can be a mindful compassionate community, and certainty, at times in the pandemic, I questioned my trust in humanity.
+I trust in our intellectual humanity.
+We can be a mindful and compassionate community.
+Certainly, there were times during the pandemic when I questioned my trust in humanity.
 I have observed both a reckless self-centered behavior, and kind considerate tolerances.
 Humans have a capacity to love, to be unkind, wise, and absurd.
 That is a conundrum.
 Humans are a beautiful enigma.

 A mediation practice taught me to step back take a deep breath and listen.
 I made friends with silence.